socializer/socializer/README.md

 and the excellent spec from [activitystrea.ms](http://www.activitystrea.ms).
 Yes, it may look like a Google+ clone, but Google did a great job implementing the social network definition.
 And yes, it does a lot less than Google+, we don't have 400 developers on the project.

+## Important notice!

+Socializer is **not ready for production** yet.
+It's a work in progress.
+If you would like to get involved, fork and work!
+Or contact me at dominic.goulet@icloud.com.

 ## Core concepts